isomerpages/moe-swisscottagesec/_2026-dsa/FAQs.md

 <p></p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Student Council is not considered a CCA in Swiss Cottage.
-You can choose
+<p>No. Student Council is not considered a CCA in Swiss Cottage.
+Students
-any CCA to join if you pass the selection trials for that particular CCA.
-Joining the Student Council is not automatic even if you had come into Swiss Cottage via Leadership DSA.
-There is a selection process for one to become a member of Student Council.</p>
+who entered via Leadership through DSA will have to select a CCA like all other students entering Sec 1 through PSLE exercise.
+However, you are expected to develop yourself through the various leadership opportunities, such as being elected to the Student Council.</p>
 </td>
 </tr>
 <tr>